Sous-Chefs-Boneyard/website/content/docs/best-practices.md

   - a table of available properties
   - a set of examples using the resource

-## Semvar
+## Semver

-Our cookbooks follow semvar guidelines.
-See <semvar.org> for an overview.
-Semvar allows allows cookbook consumers to better understand what version increments mean and plan their testing regiment accordingly
+Our cookbooks follow semver guidelines.
+See [the semver spec](https://semver.org/spec/v2.0.0.html) for an overview.
+Semver allows allows cookbook consumers to better understand what version increments mean and plan their testing regiment accordingly